UzumakiKurama/Interview-Preparation/JavaScript/Misclleaneous.md

 7. Javascript is a dynamic typed language.
 We don't assign data types to variables when writing JS, instead they are only assigned on run time.

 8. Javascript is a single threaded language which means it has only one call stack that is used to execute the program.
-Hence it is synchornous in nature
+Hence it is synchornous in nature.
+You can write async code when js is run in different enviornments like window or nodejs.

 9. Javascript's non-blocking concurrency model is implemented using something called Event Loop.